The Stellar decomposition: A compact representation for simplicial complexes and beyond: Introduction

-A Stellar decomposition is \emph{general}, in that it can easily represent arbitrary complexes with a manifold or non-manifold domain, \emph{scalable} to complexes both in high dimensions and with a large number of cells, and \emph{flexible}, in that it enables users to defer decisions about which topological connectivity relations to encode.
+A Stellar decomposition is \emph{general}, in that it can easily represent arbitrary complexes with a manifold or non-manifold domain, it is \emph{scalable} to complexes both in high dimensions and with a large number of cells, and it is \emph{flexible}, in that it enables users to defer decisions about which topological connectivity relations to encode.
 It, therefore, supports the generation of optimal application-dependent local data structures at runtime.
 Due to the locality of successive queries in typical mesh processing applications, the construction costs of these local topological data structures are amortized over multiple mesh operations while processing a local region.

-We introduce the \emph{Stellar tree} as a concrete instance of the Stellar decomposition model for spatially embedded complexes.
-Stellar trees utilize a hierarchical $n$-dimensional quadtree, or kD-tree, as vertex decomposition, and are easily \emph{tunable} using a single parameter that defines the maximum number of vertices allowed in each local region of the decomposition.
-The source code for our Stellar tree implementation is available in the public domain at~\cite{Fellegara_StellarTree_Github}.
+We also formally define and analyze the \emph{Stellar tree} as a concrete instance of the Stellar decomposition model for spatially embedded complexes.
+Stellar trees utilize a hierarchical $n$-dimensional quadtree, or kD-tree, as vertex decomposition, and are easily \emph{tunable} using a single parameter that defines the maximum number of vertices allowed in each local region.

+While Stellar trees have been previously utilized in several mesh processing applications ranging from mesh simplification~\cite{Fellegara2020Efficient} to morphological feature extraction~\cite{Weiss2013primaldual,Fellegara2017Efficient}, they have not been formally defined and their performance has not yet been characterized in relation to existing topological data structures for simplicial and cell complexes.
+This paper presents a careful study of the storage requirements, generation algorithms and timings and query performance for Stellar trees over a wide range of CP complexes.
+As we demonstrate in Section~\ref{sec:storage}, Stellar trees are competitive with dimension-specific state-of-the-art topological data structures for (pseudo)-manifold triangle and tetrahedral complexes and offer significant improvements for other CP complexes, especially over data structures for general simplicial complexes in 3D and higher dimensions.
+The source code for our Stellar tree implementation will be released in the public domain.